kohei-us/orcus/doc/overview/doc-user.rst

     (sheet: 0; row: 10; col: 2): string index = 0
     (sheet: 0; row: 10; col: 3): value = 23

 There is a couple of things worth pointing out.
-First, the cell data flows left to right first then top to bottom second, starting from A1 - the row position of 0 and the column position of 0, all the way to D11 - row position of 10 and the column position of 3.
-Second, for this particular sheet, implementing just the two setter methods, namely :cpp:func:`~orcus::spreadsheet::iface::import_sheet::set_string` and :cpp:func:`~orcus::spreadsheet::iface::import_sheet::set_value` are enough to receive all cell values.
+First, the cell data flows left to right first then top to bottom second.
+Second, for this particular sheet and for this particular format, implementing just the two setter methods, namely :cpp:func:`~orcus::spreadsheet::iface::import_sheet::set_string` and :cpp:func:`~orcus::spreadsheet::iface::import_sheet::set_value` are enough to receive all cell values.
 However, we are getting a string index value of 0 for all string cells.
-This is because orcus expects the custom document model to implement the relevant string loader interface for the pooled string values, and we have not yet implemented one.
+This is because orcus expects the backend document model to implement the shared strings interface which is responsible for providing correct string indices to the import filter, and we have not yet implemented one.
 Let's fix that.

 Implement shared strings interface